 Quitting a job can be hard.
 It is important that you tell your boss in the right way.
-You also might want to write them a letter and should try your best until you leave the company.
+You also might want to write them a letter.
+You should continue to try your best until you leave the company.
 Plan how to act with your coworkers so they will help you in the future.

-Here are six things to consider when quitting your job.
+Here are six things to think about when quitting your job.

 1. Tell your manager when you are together

 - If you are leaving because you found a new job, you need to be 100 percent sure that you can start the new job!
 Make sure you have signed an offer letter before you quit.
 Sometimes, companies can change their mind about their offer.
 But if you have signed a contract and have a start date, you can talk to your boss.